giaquy208/pyddos/README.md

 - final : `python3 pyddos.py or python pyddos.py`
 #
 ## Author:
-- DEVELOPER DINH GIA QUY
+- DEVELOPER PALACE DINH GIA QUY
 #
 ## end
 - Like the project?
 Leave a ? star on the repository! :>